 5 Thing to Know About This Year’s Canadian International AutoShow

-Whether you’re a die-hard gearhead or simply appreciate the allure of a nice car, you can get your automotive fix at the Canadian International AutoShow in Toronto.
+Whether you’re a die-hard gearhead, or simply appreciate the allure of a nice car, you can get your automotive fix at this year’s Canadian International AutoShow in Toronto.

-With more than a thousand cars, trucks, concept vehicles and classic cars, there’s plenty to see, do and drive.
-So start your engines and check out these five things to know about this year’s AutoShow:
+With more than a thousand cars, trucks, concept vehicles and classic cars, there is plenty to see, do and drive.
+So start your engines and check out these five things to know about this year’s Canadian AutoShow:

 Tickets to the Canadian International AutoShow can be bought at the gate, or online at AutoShow.ca.